-The density profiles predicted by the GADGET simulations exhibit strikingly different distributions than the observed ones at all radii (right panel of Figure 10).
-Indeed, the GADGET profiles do not only predict too high densities in the $(0.05 - 0.4)r{200}$ radial range, but within this region the simulated density profiles are significantly flatter than those observed for NGC1961 and NGC6753.
-Although at large radii (> $0.4r{200}$) the predicted and observed (extrapolated) electron densities agree with each other, the shape of the profiles significantly deviate from each other.
-Indeed, the simulated profiles drop much faster than the extrapolated ones at radii beyond > $0.4r{200}$, which, at least partly, may be explained by the absence of efficient supernova and AGN feedback in the model.
+The comparison between observed and simulated electron density profiles are depicted in Figure 10.
+Although the density profiles predicted by GADGET show a large scatter, their overall distribution strikingly differs from the observed ones at all radii (left panel of Figure 10).
+Indeed, the simulated GADGET density profiles are significantly flatter than those observed (and extrapolated) for NGC1961 and NGC6753, and most of them predict too high densities in the $(0.05-1)r{200}$ radial range.
+Although in the innermost regions $(< 0.05r{200})$ the predicted and observed electron densities agree with each other, this result is not conclusive since the innermost regions of galaxies cannot be used to probe galaxy formation models.
+At larger radii (> $0.5r{200}$) the simulated profiles fall much faster than the extrapolated ones, which, at least partly, may be explained by the absence of efficient supernova and AGN feedback in the model.